Life (a Foundation)

 On the other hand, if there is too much diversity, then some individuals may no longer be able to mate successfully with some other individuals.
 In this case, some individuals may not reproduce, and others may have evolved into a new species.
 Of course, this evolution into new species happens all the time in nature and is what has given us all the diversity of life that is all around us.

 Just as diversity within a species helps it survive, having a larger diversity of species also helps the overall survival of life itself.
 For instance, if the climate changes, some species may relocate or perish, but other species may flourish.
-If multiple species fill the niches in the food chain, losing one would make it less likely that the food chain would be broken, which could allow the given ecosystem to remain healthy.
+If multiple species fill the niches in the food chain, then it makes it less likely that losing some species would break the food chain, and would allow the given ecosystem to remain healthy.

 Over time, many different species of hominids evolved.
 Then, about a million years ago, the climatic conditions allowed or forced some members of these hominid species to migrate out of Africa and into Europe and Asia.
 Continued climatic changes isolated many hominid species in various places where they continued to evolve to better survive in their environments.
 During this time, our hominid ancestors in Africa evolved into modern humans (Homo Sapiens).